avisuano/CS460/HW1/README.md

 </div>
 ```

-When finished with about (lists) page, I moved on to the contacts pages.
+When finished with the about (lists) page, I moved on to the contacts pages.
 This time I decided to use bootstrap again to create a generic table with hover highlighting.
 I then just filled in the rows and columns with fake names, numbers and email addresses.

 ```html
 <table class="table table-hover table-#efefef">